ceejbot/registry-design-patterns/slides.md

 - populate our registry __mirror__
 - fire __webhooks__

-^ what do these have in common? they handle package changes one a time
+^ each one of these is a separate process

 ---